curl/everything-curl/usingcurl/downloads/storing.md

 ## Leftovers on errors

-By default, if curl runs into a problem during a download and exits with an error, the partially transferred file will be left as-is.
+By default, if curl runs into a problem during a download and exits with an error, the partially transferred file is left as-is.
 It could be a small fraction of the intended file, or it could be almost the entire thing.
 It is up to the user to decide what to do with the leftovers.